Metempsychosis -- full rpg ruleset -- work in progress

 Our system is inspired by such games as Warhammer, Pathfinder, World of Darkness, Final Fantasy, Ultima Online, Elder Scrolls, and of course Dungeons & Dragons.

-These particular stories are set within a pre-renaissance dark fantasy setting.
+These particular stories take place within a pre-renaissance dark fantasy setting.
 Cities have formed to protect humanity from extreme wilderness conditions and a vast array of horrifying monsters.

 Although civilization isn't exactly always safe, when you travel outside of civilization, you will be in danger.